soprasteria/terraform-aws-wellarchitected-conformance/README.md

 # TL;DR
 This Terraform module deploys AWS Config Conformance Packs mapped to pillars in the Well-Architected Framework.
 A Lambda function can populate the Notes field in the Well-Architected Tool with AWS Config resource compliance check results.
+Another Lambda function can generate HTML reports of compliance data and store them in an S3 bucket.

 ![Sequence flow](./gfx/flow.jpg)